mmikkel/Reasons-Craft3/README.md

 # Update May 2022: REASONS IS RETIRED

-Since field layout conditionals are finally a core feature as of Craft 4.0 (released in May 2022), active development on Reasons has been retired and the plugin will not be updated to work with Craft 4.
+Field layout conditionals is finally a core feature as of Craft 4.0 (released in May 2022)! ...which means you no longer need this plugin :)

+**Reasons has been retired and the plugin will not be updated to work with Craft 4**, although I'll still make sure it keeps working for any upcoming Craft 3.x releases.

+**Before upgrading your site to Craft 4, make sure to note down any conditionals that you'll want to re-create using the core feature, before uninstalling Reasons and Composer-removing it.**

 _______